 The Board is made up of the below Directors:

-Colin Graves (Chair)
+Colin Graves CBE (Chair)

 Colin Graves founded the Costcutter chain of convenience stores in 1986 and grew the company into a household name with more than 1,600 stores and annual sales of £640m, before selling a 49% stake to Bibby Line Group in 2007, and the remaining 51% to Bibby in November 2011.

-The Club has always been special to Graves and alongside a group of three other Yorkshire businessmen, he saved it from financial ruin in 2002 and enabled it to purchase the freehold of Headingley Stadium.
-Colin went on to be Executive Chair of the Club from 2012 to 2015, was elected Deputy Chair of the England and Wales Cricket Board in 2013 and was then appointed as its Chair from 2015 to 2020.
-He was made a CBE in the 2020 New Year Honours for services to cricket.
+Colin went on to be executive chair of the Club from 2012 to 2015, was elected deputy chair of the England and Wales Cricket Board Limited in 2013 and was then appointed as its chair from 2015 to 2020.
+He was awarded a CBE in the 2020 New Year Honours for services to cricket.
+Colin was appointed to the Board and as chair on 8 February 2024.
+Colin is also chair of the Board’s nominations committee and a member of the remuneration committee, and he serves as a director of Headingley Investments Limited.

 Colin was appointed to the Board and as Chair in February 2024.

-Sanjay Patel (Chief Executive Officer)
+Sanjay Patel MBE (Group Chief Executive Officer)

 Sanjay is a lifelong cricket fan and has been involved in the game since an early age.
 He played club cricket till he was 40 and represented Scotland at national and all age levels.
-He is now seen at his local cricket club coaching the juniors.

 Sanjay started his career in the drinks industry working in various brand, commercial and strategy roles for companies such as Diageo and Heineken.
 He joined the ECB in 2015 as Chief Commercial Officer, where he ran the revenue, audience, event, digital and data side of the business.
 Under his leadership the ECB doubled its revenues and returned cricket back to the BBC.

-In 2019, he became Managing Director of The Hundred.
+In 2019, Sanjay became Managing Director of The Hundred.
 Sanjay led the development of The Hundred from inception and delivered the first three years of the tournament.
-He left the ECB in September 2023 and is now working as an advisor and consultant in sport.
+He left the ECB in September 2023, following which he worked as an advisor and consultant in sport.
+In December 2025, Sanjay was awarded an MBE for services to cricket.

 Sanjeev Gandhi

 Sanjeev is an experienced executive and non-executive director, with a background in the media, technology and philanthropy sectors.
-He is currently independent non-executive director at 450plc, a media and technology acquisition vehicle, and a trustee of the Fidelity Foundation.
-He is also a former non-executive director of the Hundred Board at the ECB.
+He is an independent non-executive director at 450plc, a media and technology acquisition vehicle, and a trustee of the Fidelity Foundation.
+He is also a former non-executive director of the Hundred board of directors at the ECB.
+He founded and was chief executive officer of Reach to Teach, an educational NGO based in India.
+Other previous roles include director of strategy and distribution as part of the European start up team at Yahoo!, head of strategic development at BBC Worldwide and a senior consultant in the global telecoms group at Coopers and Lybrand (PWC).

 Katherine Sciver-Brunt OBE